soumendrak/website-v2/content/blog/2026/01/targeted-profiling.md

 uv add tprof orjson
 ```

-I can not share the actual proprietary code I have tested with here is an equivalent code snippet (Claude Code generated):
+I can not share the actual proprietary code I have tested with; here is an equivalent code snippet (Claude Code generated):

 ```python
 import json